spex-xray/spex-help/source/reference/commands/var.rst

 Atomic data
 ~~~~~~~~~~~

-The user can choose between the "old" Mekal code (the current default)
+The user can choose between the "old" Mekal code (the current default,
-and updated calculations for the ions for which this is possible.
+also referred to as SPEXACT v2) and updated calculations with the

-..
-Warning:: The updated atomic database that can be used through the
-   command "var calc new" is still being developed and incomplete.
-Using
-   this database is therefore not yet recommended.
+command ``var calc new`` (referred to as SPEXACT v3).

 Calculation level occupations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~